Uniform attachment with freezing: Regime with a linear amount of active vertices

 \section{Regime with a linear amount of active vertices}

 We shall now investigate the regime where the number of active vertices grows roughly linearly in the size of the trees: the main goal of this section is to establish Theorem \ref{thm:lineaire}.
-Here we assume that \eqref{eq:assumptions} is in force, namely there exist $c\in (0,1]$ and a sequence $(A_n)_{n\in \N}$ of positive numbers such that $A_n=o(\log n)$ as $n\to\infty$ and it is assumed that
+Here we assume that \eqref{eq:assumptions} is in force, namely {that} there exist $c\in (0,1]$ and a sequence $(A_n)_{n\in \N}$ of positive numbers such that $A_n=o(\log n)$ as $n\to\infty$ and {such} that